okta/terraform-provider-oktapam/docs/resources/user.md

 ### Optional

-- `status` (String) The status of the User.
+- `status` (String) The status of the ASA User.
 Valid statuses are 'ACTIVE', 'DISABLED', and 'DELETED'.

 ### Read-Only

-- `deleted_at` (String) The UTC time of resource deletion.
+- `deleted_at` (String) The UTC time when the resource was deleted.
 Format is '2022-01-01 00:00:00 +0000 UTC'.
 - `id` (String) The ID of this resource.
 - `server_user_name` (String) The name of the corresponding Server User.
-- `team_name` (String) The human-readable name of the Team that owns the resource.
+- `team_name` (String) The human-readable name of the ASA Team that owns the resource.
 Values are lower-case.

 ## Import